IvanColantoni/hairshading/report.md

     }

-.... specify the code in the pseudo-code
+.... specify the code of attenuation

 **3. Azimuthal Scattering Np**